Bullying isn’t a new story, but lately, it's all over the news.

 Listen to parts 2 and 3, and read an interview with producers Jones Franzel and Catie Talarski by clicking on EXTRA below.

-Catie Talarski is senior producer of Where We Live, the morning news program on WNPR, Connecticut Public Radio.
+Catie Talarski is the executive producer at WNPR, Connecticut Public Radio.
 She is also the host of Radio Adventure Theater, a listening session/variety show in Hartford.
 Talarski got her start in documentary radio at the Salt Institute in Portland, Maine.
-Since then, her work has aired on PRI's The World, Studio 360, NPR's Weekend Edition Sunday and Hearing Voices.
+Since then, her work has aired on PRI's The World, Studio 360, NPR's All Things Considered, and Hearing Voices.

 As project director of Generation PRX, Johanna (Jones) Franzel feels she has the best job ever: helping youth radio groups share their stories with the world.
 To date, GPRX has collaborated on eight youth specials.
 Franzel is also senior producer for Blunt Youth Radio's Incarcerated Youth Speak Out Project and co-founded "Youth Noise Network," at the Center for Documentary Studies.
 She studied at the Harvard Graduate School of Education and the Salt Institute for Documentary Studies.
 Franzel is fluent in Spanish, Swedish and toddler-ese, thanks to her two-year-old.

 To read more about Bullied and see photos of the producers featured in the documentary, check out the Generation PRX site.

 Hear the rest of the hour-long documentary below.

 BEHIND THE SCENES with Bullied producers Jones Franzel (JF) and Catie Talarski (CT)

 How did this project come together?
 What was your role?